 Over the past couple of years, I have been diving back into the tech communities out there to get brought back up to speed.
-In addition to training for new technologies online, I not only wanted, but needed to have a face to face community to compare what other designers and developers are doing.
-Being self-employed, one can easily disappear from the tech scene.
+In addition to training for new technologies online, I not only wanted but needed to have a face-to-face community to compare what other designers and developers are doing.
+Being self-employed, one can quickly disappear from the tech scene.
 Therefore, it became one of the best decisions I had made in my career, to get out and away from my work desk.
-In addition, I also am fortunate to be located in Chicago, which has naturally has vast groups of people wanting to talk about a wide range of topics all within a concentrated demographic area.
+In addition, I also am fortunate to be located in Chicago, which naturally has vast groups of people wanting to talk about a wide range of topics all within a concentrated demographic area.

 I attended my first WordCamp Chicago this year.
-The Thursday before the 3-day event, I had the ‘might as well check it out… why not… although probably not a life changing event’ attitude.
-Sunday night, I threw out all my preconceptions of WordPress and began a whole new view of how I worked, what I worked on and the future of my work.
+The Thursday before the 3-day event, I had the ‘might as well check it out… why not… although probably not a life-changing event’ attitude.
+Sunday night, I threw out all my preconceptions of WordPress and began a new view of how I worked, what I worked on, and the future of my work.
 Oh, and they talked about WordPress too!
 It was a ‘work life’ changing event.

-In addition to the overwhelming amount of information, insight and excitement about WordPress technology, there was the community.
-The WordPress community was an impressive group of people to see first hand and talk with.
+In addition to the overwhelming amount of information, insight, and excitement about WordPress technology, there was the community.
+The WordPress community was an impressive group of people to see firsthand and talk with.
 People came from over the world and varied in expertise from the very developers of WordPress to retired people wanting to learn more for their own projects.
 I was also introduced to SiteGround via the vendor booths.
-There, for the first time, I could talk person to person with the people who run and develop for WordPress specific hosting needs.
+There, for the first time, I could talk person to person-with the people who run and develop WordPress-specific hosting needs.
 Their company’s culture really impressed me and have been using them from that day forward.